Life Insurance Company Ratings and Why They Matter Right Now

 Insight #3 – Life Insurance Carrier Ratings Are A Window Into The Soul of the Company

 One of the ways the insurance commissioner monitors the fiscal fitness and solvency of an insurance company is through the third-party analysis of independent ratings agencies.

 The “Big Three” credit ratings agencies assess the financial strength and solvency of both public and private companies, and assign a credit rating, based on the borrower’s ability to meet their financial commitments.
 This provides transparency to the public, allowing you and I to make safer and informed choices.

-S&P Global Ratings, the largest of the top three rating agencies, started in 1860 by Henry Varnum Poor to assess the finances and operations of US railroad companies.
-In 1906, Standard Statistics Bureau began offering similar financial information about non-railroad companies, and in 1941, the two companies merged to become Standard and Poor’s.
-Now they offer investment grade ratings of AAA down to BBB, and Non-investment grade ratings of BB down to D.
+S&P Global Ratings (Standard & poor’s), the largest of the top three rating agencies, started in 1860 by Henry Varnum Poor to assess the finances and operations of US railroad companies.
+In 1906, Standard Statistics Bureau began offering similar financial information about non-railroad companies, and in 1941, the two companies merged to become Standard & Poor’s.
+Now they offer investment-grade ratings of AAA down to BBB, and Non-investment grade ratings of BB down to D.

 Moody’s, another of the Big Three, was founded in 1909 to provide bond credit ratings.
 Moody’s emphasis is on measuring the expected investor loss if the company went into default.
 It uses a similar alphabetical scale ranging from Aa through Caa, adding numbers 1, 2, and 3 to differentiate the gradient of strength within a category, with lower numbers being assigned to higher ratings.

 Fitch’s, the smallest of the Big Three, is a newer credit ratings agency used by the U.S. Securities and Exchange Commission.
 It’s often used as a tiebreaker when S&P and Moody’s rate companies differently.